xilexio/xi/README.md

 depends on the prefix of the flag's name.
 * `claim` flags placed on a controller make the nearest RCL3+ room spawn a claimer, move it to that room and claim it,
+* `build` flags placed on construction sites in other rooms make the nearest RCL3+ room build them.

 [screeps]: https://screeps.com
 [cargo-screeps]: https://github.com/rustyscreeps/cargo-screeps